abrcp/cash-recon-polars/README.md

 amount, reference and currency — with **no database engine involved**.
 Built with [Polars](https://pola.rs) on the Apache Arrow columnar layout.

-This exists to answer the interview question *"how would you reconcile ~2 GB of cash data in Python, in memory, and what technology would you use?"* — with code someone can clone and run straight away.
+This exists to answer the  question *"how would you reconcile ~2 GB of cash data in Python, in memory, and what technology would you use?"* — with code someone can clone and run straight away.